Lions (United Rugby Championship): Trans-National Competitions

+Super Rugby

 Transvaal (1993–1995)

 The Super 10 was a rugby union tournament featuring ten teams from Australia, New Zealand, South Africa, Tonga, and Western Samoa.
 The competition ran for three years from 1993 to 1995 and was the predecessor of the Super 12 and Super 14, now known as Super Rugby.

 Transvaal won the competition in 1993 beating Auckland 20–17 at Ellis Park in the final after winning all four their pool games and were finalists again in 1995, losing to Queensland.

 Transvaal/Gauteng Lions (1996–1997)

 When the Super 12 was launched in 1996, both Australia and New Zealand created franchise-based models for their teams in the new tournament.
 South Africa used the previous seasons Currie Cup to determine what provinces would play in the new international tournament.
 Transvaal played in the first ever season, winning three of their 11 fixtures, finishing in 10th position on the end of season ladder, above the Canterbury Crusaders and the Western Province.

 Transvaal were again promoted to the Super 12 for the 1997 season, and played under the title of the Gauteng Lions.
 The Lions' season was a lot more successful than their results in the inaugural season.
 The Lions won and lost five matches, and drawing one, to finish in fifth place overall on the end of season table, two points behind the fourth-placed Natal Sharks, narrowly missing out on a place in the finals.